keatura/my-ordinary-vault-md/Andefaelt/Setting/Andefaelt Setting and Campaign.md

 - [ ] write a prophecy for Hearsay
 - [x] https://www.youtube.com/watch?v=qMfpai7lHaI
 - [ ] the fallout between Iyamari and Asyria
-- [ ] Rewrite the Runeforged to be more interesting,
+- [ ] Rewrite the Runeforged to make their oppression less glossed over and more interesting

 # Overview